evotools/hapbin/README.md

 ### Dependencies ###

    * A C++11 capable compiler (GCC >= 4.7 for required features).
 OpenMP support required for threaded execution.
-MPIRPC from https://github.com/camaclean/MPIRPC.

    * Optional dependency: MPI for execution on distributed memory systems (clusters/supercomputers).
+MPI support also requires MPIRPC from https://github.com/camaclean/MPIRPC.

    * Optional dependency: QT 5 for the unit test framework.
 On Ubuntu, see: https://qt-project.org/wiki/Install_Qt_5_on_Ubuntu.